kwasniew/hyperbook/manuscript/preface.md

 > -- Mark Twain

-This book gives you full coverage of Hyperapp - a tiny framework for building rich web interfaces and probably the most capable 422 LOC you will on GitHub.
+This book gives you full coverage of Hyperapp - a tiny framework for building rich web interfaces and probably the most capable 422 LOC you will find on GitHub.

 ## How to use it